Written by Andy Trainer – Sat 14 Oct 2017

 Li Ka Shing says: “The future may be made up of many factors but where it truly lies is in the hearts and minds of men.
 Your dedication should not be confined for your own gain, but unleashes your passion for our beloved country as well as for the integrity and humanity of mankind.”

-He famously claims: “Albrecht's Law - Intelligent people, when assembled into an organization, will tend toward collective stupidity.”
+He famously claims: “Albrecht's Law - Intelligent people, when assembled into an organisation, will tend toward collective stupidity.”

 Other great quotes include: